 If you are already in Nieporęt, decide what to do next.
 Nieporęt is one of the bussiest places around.
-This is where most of the people come to beach.
+This is where most of the people go to the beach.
 The streets are always full of cars and drivers looking around for a place to park (there is always none).

-At the end of the gorge you will find pretty great restaurant Klub Mila, which itself is worth the whole trip.
+At the end of the gorge you will find a great restaurant Klub Mila, which itself is worth the whole trip.
 Then you can bike or walk along the lake till you reach Serock.
-Other town that aisworth your visit in the area is Jachranka.
+Other town, that is also worth your visit, is Jachranka.

-You can also decide to steak to the Eastern side of the lake.
+You can also decide to go to the eastern side of the lake.
 The traffic there is smaller and you can still visit some restaurants and beaches on your way.

 The bike path along the Żerań channel